XplnHUB/newgatejs/docs/architecture.md

-# ARX Architecture Overview
+# Holoway Architecture Overview

-This document describes the internal architecture and design patterns of the ARX framework.
+This document describes the internal architecture and design patterns of the Holoway framework.

 ## Table of Contents